ldnagel/spatial-r-for-gis-users/README.md

 * Open source
 * Reproducibility
 * Scripting
-* With packages, you can do...just about anything
+* With packages, you can do...[just about anything you can think of](https://cran.r-project.org/web/views/Spatial.html)

 ## Spatial Packages